-Over the past 25 years, Dr. Friedenreich has developed a multidisciplinary research program focused on the role of physical activity in the prevention and control of cancer.
+Over the past 30 years, Dr. Friedenreich has developed a multidisciplinary research program focused on the role of physical activity in the prevention and control of cancer.
 Her research program includes observational and experimental studies that are population-based and that include provincial, national and international collaborators.
-Dr. Friedenreich held a leadership position within Alberta Health Services and helped establish core infrastructure units to support departmental research activities in epidemiology and biostatistics.

 Dr. Friedenreich has conducted three population-based case-control studies of lifetime physical activity and cancers of the breast, prostate and endometrium that have used a new questionnaire that she developed, tested and published entitled the Lifetime Total Physical Activity Questionnaire.
-She and her colleagues found statistically significant reductions in risk of breast, prostate and endometrial cancers.
-Cohort follow-ups for each of the case groups have also been conducted: thus far they have found that recreational activity significantly improved survival after breast and prostate cancer.
-The endometrial cancer cohort study is on-going.
+She and her colleagues and conducted cohort follow-ups for each of the case groups.
+These studies have demonstrated the benefits of physical activity for cancer risk reduction and improved survival after these cancers.

 Dr. Friedenreich led the first intervention trial of exercise for breast cancer prevention in Canada, the ALPHA Trial (Alberta Physical Activity and Breast Cancer Prevention Trial).
-She and her colleagues found that the exercise intervention reduces endogenous estrogens, decreased insulin resistance, adiposity and inflammation, but had no effect on mammographic density.
-Dr. Friedenreich then conducted the Breast Cancer and Exercise Trial in Alberta (BETA) that has randomized 400 postmenopausal, healthy, inactive women into a year-long exercise intervention of either 150 or 300 mins/wk of aerobic exercise to determine what level of activity is optimal to impact breast cancer biomarkers.
-That trial found that higher volumes of aerobic exercise decreased body fat levels and that both moderate and high volume of exercise had beneficial effects on other breast cancer biomarkers.
+She and her colleagues found that the year-long aerobic exercise intervention reduced biomarkers associated with breast cancer risk.
+Dr. Friedenreich then conducted the Breast Cancer and Exercise Trial in Alberta (BETA) that examined the effects of 150 or 300 mins/wk of aerobic exercise on breast cancer biomarkers.
+That trial found that higher volumes of aerobic exercise decreased body fat levels and that both moderate and high volume of exercise had beneficial effects on other biomarkers.

 The ultimate objective of Dr. Friedenreich’s research program is to provide evidence for improved public health guidelines regarding the exact type, dose and timing of physical activity that is of greatest benefit for reducing cancer risk and improving prognosis and survival after cancer.
-She has contributed to reviewing the evidence on physical activity and cancer risk and survival for the National Institutes of Health for their Physical Activity Guidelines for Americans 2018 Report.
+She has contributed to reviewing the evidence on physical activity and cancer risk and survival for the National Institutes of Health for their Physical Activity Guidelines for Americans 2018 Report and for the World Health Organization’s 2020 Guidelines on Physical Activity and Sedentary Behaviour.
 Her research program has been very active and well-funded with collaborations worldwide for increasingly complex population health research in cancer focused on lifestyle risk factors.

 - Cancer epidemiology